weizhenFrank/DeepPhospho/README.md

 # <span id="train">Train DeepPhospho</span>

+* We provide a flexible config import method

+* For both ion intensity model and RT model, there are three ways to specify the config file:

+  1. directly change the config file 'config_ion_model.py' or 'config_rt_model.py' and run scripts with no further changes

+  2. fill in config template files in json format (stored in DeepPhospho main folder) and fill 'config_path' in train or pred script

+  3. fill in config template files in json format and pass it as an argument

+     ```shell
+     python train_ion.py path/to/your/config.json
+     ```

+* For convenient use, we also provided an argument parser

+  * `-c path/to/your/config.json` will force the config file to be set as the file you provided in command line
+  * `-g [int] or -g cpu` will overwrite the GPU_INDEX in config, this will be useful to start multi tasks on different device in one time
+  * `-l [int]` will overwrite the num_encd_layer in config, which indicates the encoder layer number of transformer
+  * -e and -d will overwrite experiment name and dataset name, respectively

+* For more information, run `python [any train or pred script] --help`

 ## <span id="train_demo">Start demo</span>

 * We provided a demo for ion intensity model and RT model fine-tuning based on our pre-trained parameters.
 And the dataset RPE1 DIA used in this demo is also the data for EGF phospho-signaling analysis in our paper